 - Who are safe people in your life?
 Are there any unsafe people you've seen or met? - What makes someone a safe person?
 An unsafe person? - How do you feel when you're with a safe person?
 An unsafe person?
 Where in your body do you feel these sensations?
 (6th sense) - What makes a place safe?
 What makes a place unsafe?
 What might you hear, see, smell or feel in an unsafe place? - Where are some safe places you can go in your town? - Why is it safer to walk closer to a police officer vs. people arguing?
 Why is it smarter to ask a family with children for help rather than a lone person?
 Safer to walk near a well-lit market with cameras vs. a trashcan?
-Is it safer to be near a hospital or a construction zone?
+To be near a hospital vs. a construction zone?

-5.LOCATE YOUR EXITS (Pages 10-11).
-(Write on board: EXIT)
+5.LOCATE YOUR EXITS (Pages 10-11)